Tuesday Night Couple Dancing Classes

 Some parking is available in the church parking lot.
 There is also an abundance of street parking, and the large Webster/Cowper parking garage one block away.

-The 7, 8 and 9pm classes provide an easy and fun way to start partner dancing, with an emphasis on comfort and pleasure.
-Richard teaches accessible styles of noncompetitive social dancing with a focus on partnering and flexibility, to enable students to dance comfortably with partners whose experience comes from any dance tradition.
+The emphasis will be on ease, comfort and pleasure.
+Richard teaches the most accessible and popular style of noncompetitive Latin dance, with a focus on partnering and flexibility, to enable students to dance comfortably with partners whose experience comes from any dance tradition.

 If you already dance, bring a friend who doesn't.
 This is a great way to introduce someone to couple dancing.